-S. No. Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 1 Do you have Policy/Policies for: Υ Υ Υ Υ Υ Υ Υ Υ Υ 2 Has the Policy being formulated in consultation with the relevant stakeholders?
-Yes, cons olicies benchr etailed 3 Does the Policy conform to any national /international standards?
-If yes, specify? n line v ver app e laws and na ational 4 Has the Policy being approved by the Board?
+S. No. Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 1 Do you have Policy/Policies for: Y Y Y Y Y Y Y Y Y 2 Has the Policy being formulated in consultation with the relevant stakeholders? e Yes, all the Policies are formulated with detailed consultation and benchmarking across industry.
+3 Does the Policy conform to any national /international standards?
+If yes, specify? vith app olicable e laws and na ational 4 Has the Policy being approved by the Board?
 If yes, has it been signed by MD/ owner/ CEO/ appropriate Board Director?
-Yes.
+N Yes.
 The Policies have been approved by the Board and duly signed by the appropriate authority.
-5 Does the Company have a specified committee of the Board/ Director/Official to oversee the implementation of the Policy? arwal, Non of Bu • • 6 Indicate the link for the Policy to be viewed online? uploa the ( aded Compa es.as on the any i.e. p.
-Inter nich ar websit https:/ nal Poli e Comr e are a //www cies w availabl .tciexp hich pe e at th ress.in ertain t ie web: /tci-ex o the ir site of press-
+5 5 Does the Company have a specified committee of the Board/ Director/Official to oversee the implementation of the Policy? d/ Mr. Chander Agarwal, Managing Director is authorised for implementation of Business Responsibility Policies.
+6 websit https: nal Poli e are a //www. cies wl ivailable . tciexpr hich pe e at th ress.in ertain to uired t le webs /tci-exp o the in n intran site of oress- ternal

-S. No. Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 7 Has the Policy been formally communicated to all relevant internal and external stakeholders? t Yes.
-All the Policies communicated to intern stakeholders are available on the internal netwo of the Company.
-Policies communicated to extern stakeholders (wherever applicable) are available on the Company's website. ternal 8 Does the Company have in house structure to implement the Policy/Policies?
-Implementation of the Policies is evaluated as a part of internal governance of the Company. art of 9 Does the Company have a grievance redressal mechanism related to the Policy/Policies to address stakeholders' grievances related to the Policy/Policies? orting 10 Has the Company carried out independent audit/evaluation of the working of this Policy by an internal or external agency? s and p w from , t to Ir nternal Audit i.
-Indicate the frequency with which the Board of Directors, Committee of the Board or CEO to assess the BR performance of the Company.
-Within 3 months, 3-6 months, Annually, More than 1 year.
+S. No. Questions P1 P2 P3 P4 P5 P6 P7 P8 P 9 7 Has the Policy been formally communicated to all relevant internal and external stakeholders?
+Not Yes.
+All the Policies communicated to internal stakeholders are available on the internal network of the Company.
+Policies communicated to external stakeholders (wherever applicable) are available on the Company's website.
+8 Does the Company have in house structure to implement the Policy/Policies? e Implementation of the Policies is evaluated as a part of internal governance of the Company.
+9 Does the Company have a grievance redressal mechanism related to the Policy/Policies to address stakeholders' grievances related to the Policy/Policies? orting 10 Has the Company carried out independent audit/evaluation of the working of this Policy by an internal or external agency? practic n time t , et to Ir nternal Audit

-Governance related to BR
+4. Governance related to BR